Ninjabox1399/AlanWake2_Archipelago/README.md

 - Manuscript Pages
 - Dylan cutscene
 - Chapter completion

-## Victory Condition
-You need to acquire 5/10 of the "Progressive Verse" items (and the angel lamp), in order to fully complete Initiation 4 "We Sing".
-Each progressive verse allows access to the next part of the song, with 5 being required to reach the finale

 ## Deathlink
 When you die to an enemy (not in the Prologue), this counts as a death.
 When receiving a deathlink, you must either die to an enemy if able, or reload your most recent save.